supreet11agrawal/Proposal/Proposal.md

 ```
-I am fairly comfortable with Git and Github as I have been using these over the past months for contributing to Sympy and otherwise.
+I am fairly comfortable with Git and Github as they were part of the course curriculum of one of the courses I audited.
+I have been using these over the past months for contributing to Sympy and otherwise making me quite comfortable with them.

 ## The Project
 ### Motivation